-In the age of generic templates, it can be difficult to distinguish between sites which are essentially made using the same mould as one another.
+In the age of generic templates, it can be difficult to distinguish between sites that are essentially made using the same mold as one another.
 This is not just a branding issue, but also one which can create complications and compromises depending on your industry and the related needs of your clients.

 As such, good web design from experts like Parachute, should be bespoke, allowing you to offer industry-specific features and functionality so that customers are catered to according to their unique requirements.